ultralytics/ultralytics/docs/tasks/pose.md

 ## Export

-Export a YOLOv8n model to a different format like ONNX, CoreML, etc.
+Export a YOLOv8n Pose model to a different format like ONNX, CoreML, etc.

 !!! example ""